 This one makes me want to scream.

 A 20-minute bike commute takes 20 minutes.
-A 20-minute drive takes 20 minutes plus 5 minutes finding parking plus 5 minutes walking from the parking lot plus the 30 minutes at the gym you need because you sat in a car all day.
+A 20-minute drive takes 20 minutes plus 5 minutes finding parking plus 5 minutes walking from the parking lot plus 30 minutes at the gym you need because you sat in a car all day.
 You’re not saving time by driving.
 You’re just moving the exercise to a worse part of your day.

 Myth 6: “I Need an Expensive Bike”

 A $500 bike will last years with basic maintenance.
 A thousand dollar bike will last a decade.
 Neither needs to be fancy.
 You need something that fits, has working brakes, and shifts properly.
-That’s literally it.
+That’s it.

 Myth 7: “Bike Commuters Are All Spandex-Wearing Athletes”